 At a very basic level, curriculum maps should be used to keep track of what has been taught and figure out what should be taught next.
 This document will not necessarily tell you HOW to teach, but rather indicate the content that must be covered throughout the class and how the understanding of this content will be assessed.

 What is a Curriculum Map?

-A curriculum map for a subject consists of a collection of unit plans that align to a set of the content standards.
+A curriculum map for a subject consists of a collection of unit plans that align with a set of content standards.
 The unit plans define the scope of the content being covered by considering the desired learning outcomes.
 The unit plans are also tied to a defined sequence based on the appropriate scaffolding of the content standards.
-This is commonly referred to as the ‘scope and sequence’ document.
+This is commonly referred to as the scope and sequence’ document.

 Effective curriculum is planned backward from long-term, desired results through a three-stage design process (Desired Results, Evidence, and Learning Plan).
 This process helps avoid common problems such as treating the textbook as the curriculum rather than a resource, or activity-oriented teaching in which no clear priorities and purposes are apparent.

 We go more in depth into the stages of designing effective curriculum in our free guide.

 Learn more about how to work on curriculum mapping with 3 informative on-demand webinars with Dr. Jacobs.
 Watch them here!

 The greatest benefit to curriculum mapping is its ability to improve the links between curriculum, assessment, and instruction in schools.